 Once a new form of customer service, live chat is increasing quickly and steadily in popularity.
 Between 2015 and 2016, the total volume of live chats received by companies offering the service nearly tripled.
-And this trend of growth continued in 2017.
+And this trend of growth continued in 2017, and in 2018, according to our latest Live Chat Benchmark Report 2019.

 For those of us who are familiar with live chat, it’s easy to see why.
 Live chat is faster than traditional phone support, more satisfying for customers, and is a favorite means of support amongst millennials.
 For companies, live chat offers increased sales, a lower queue, and reduced costs.